peteroupc/MailLib/docs/PeterO.Mail.MailDateTime.md

 <b>Parameters:</b>

  * <i>dateTime</i>: The date and time in the form of an 8-element array.
-Seefor information on the format of this parameter.
+See**PeterO.Mail.MailDateTime.ParseDateString(System.String,System.Boolean)**for information on the format of this parameter.

 <b>Return Value:</b>